Underdog Stories: Debutant Bengaluru FC's I-League win in 2013-14 was a mission executed to perfection by Ashley Westwood | Goal.com

 On July 20, 2013, a new club backed by the JSW Group from the garden city of Bengaluru set foot in the domestic footballing landscape.

-They had won the bidding rights and the All India Football Federation (AIFF) had given them a three-year immunity from getting relegated, after the steel magnate agreed upon investing and improving football infrastructure, in return.
+They had won the bidding rights and the All India Football Federation (AIFF) had given them a three-year immunity from getting relegated.
+In turn, the steel magnate agreed to invest in and improve football infrastructure.

 Bengaluru FC's entry meant top tier football returned to the silicon capital of India after HAL (Hindustan Aeronautics Limited) were relegated in 2011-12 season.

-The team management backed their coach to the hilt by signing quality foreign players, those who would forge together to form a formidable squad, ready to take on the heavyweight like the Kolkata giants and the Goan clubs.
-In John Jonson, they captured a defender who has represented Middlesborough in the Premier League.
+The team management backed the coach to the hilt by signing quality foreign players.
+In John Jonson, they captured a defender who had represented Middlesborough in the Premier League.
 Curtis Osano, a Reading academy product, joined and he was followed by Johnny Menyongar, a sturdy midfielder who had moved from Shillong Lajong.
 Sean Rooney, who had earlier played for Salgaocar, also moved to the club.

 But their Indian contingent, apart from Sunil Chhetri, had a lot of relatively unknown players and were yet to make a name for themselves.
-The likes of Rino Anto, NS Manju, Keegan Perera, Thoi Singh, Siam Hanghal and goalkeeper Pawan Kumar were some of the regulars of that squad.
+The likes of Rino Anto, Keegan Perera, Thoi Singh, Siam Hanghal, Darren Caldeira, Gurtej Singh, Karan Sawhney and goalkeeper Pawan Kumar were some of the regulars in that squad.
 Though none of them were huge names, Westwood managed to turn them into a winning unit.

 On September 22, the Blues played their first official match against Mohun Bagan at the Bangalore Football Stadium.
 At their home turf, the debutants proved to be a tough nut to crack.
 Rooney scored the first official goal for Bengaluru FC and put the hosts ahead after play resumed in the second half.
-They had almost managed to upset Bagan, but an injury-time equaliser from CS Sabeeth helped the Mariners escape without a red face.
+They almost managed to upset Bagan, but an injury-time equaliser from CS Sabeeth helped the Mariners escape with a point.

 They won all their next four matches at home and surprised everyone with their pragmatic approach.
 Westwood had built a unit which knew how to churn out a result and more importantly, dared to take the game to the opposition irrespective of their past honours and legacy.